Browse news articles across local and national media outlets.

 Peter Asnis, MD, Head Team Orthopaedic Surgeon for the Red Sox, performed surgery on Sam Travis to repair his torn ACL.

 - 05.17.2016 | Boston Globe

 Patriots name MGH surgeon Mark Price team’s head physician

 Mark Price, MD, PhD, a sports medicine orthopaedic surgeon, is named as Head Team Physician for the New England Patriots.

 Meet the marathoner who swears by running in Crocs

 Christopher DiGiovanni, MD, Chief of the Foot & Ankle Service, comments on a marathoner who runs in Crocs.

 When it comes to treating Boston’s professional athletes, he’s always on call

-Dr. Pete Asnis, Chief of the Sports Medicine Center, works with the Boston Bruins, Boston Red Sox, and New England Patriots.
+Peter Asnis, MD, Chief of the Sports Medicine Service, works with the Boston Bruins, Boston Red Sox, and New England Patriots.